bclarkson-code/Tricycle/README.md

 # if you're running on CPU
 python inference.py model.pkl --prompt "JULIET: Romeo, Romeo!"

-# if you're runnign on GPU (much faster)
+# if you're running on GPU (much faster)
 python inference.py --use-gpu model.pkl --prompt "JULIET: Romeo, Romeo!"
 ```

 For the above prompt, this generated:

->  a dozen the city sound.
-> How earth is hast thou go' our such a sighs; tell thy ground
-> Is thispering to thy heart.
-> And, I do begs his jour high a wife, and, my lord,
-> And she's reggor and my husband's life, it will be,
-> Give me my enemy, my ship in Friar John.
+>  brother, his death
+> name, to kill the ow of death he touched
+> Exce,
+> The wakes of saffords and patharing is done:
+> Since this same hang'd my villain.
+>
+> ROMEO:
+> Tybalt's that namest thy father children, stay yead in tears,
+> And let me see thee take ord's shame, to again,
+> If thou art trans'd, or thou stay'st cowars' say,
+> O Thy  at ancivil frantic steeding chamber?

-It's not perfect, but its pretty good!
+> It's not perfect, but its pretty good!

 ## Training GPT-2 (124M)